-Your dryer is one of the biggest energy hogs in your home.
+Your dryer can be one of the biggest energy hogs in your home.
 Regardless of whether you have a gas or electric dryer, it takes a lot of power to get the air inside the drum hot enough to dry a big load of wet clothes.
-Fortunately, there are a number of things you can do to minimize the amount of energy your dryer uses.
-By running your dryer more efficiently, you'll save on your monthly utility bills while also doing a good deed for the environment.
+Fortunately, there are a number of things you can do to minimize the amount of energy it uses.
+By running your appliance more efficiently, you can cut down on power usage and potentially save on monthly utility bills.

-A dryer with a moisture sensor will monitor how wet your clothes are and will automatically shut off once they're dry.
-You'll never again waste energy heating up clothes that are already dry.
+A dryer with a moisture sensor will monitor how wet your clothes are and automatically shuts off the machine once a load is dry.
+This helpful feature avoids wasting energy while heating up clothes that are already dry.

-Your dryer uses a lot of energy just to heat the air at the beginning of each cycle.
-By placing your dryer in a warmer area of the house, you can reduce how long it takes to warm up.
+Your electric or gas dryer uses a lot of energy just to heat the air at the beginning of each cycle.
+By placing it in a warmer area of the house, you can reduce how long it takes to warm up.
 As a result, your clothes will dry faster and you won't have to run it for as long a time.

 Instead of doing a load here and there, save up several loads of laundry and do them one after another.
 This takes advantage of the already-heated drum to reduce how long it takes your dryer to heat up, once more minimizing how long you have to run it.

-Some dryers have the ability to give you an energy report, which provides information on how much energy it's using.
-Studying this report will help you to track your results so you can see what really improves your efficiency and what doesn't.
+Some dryers can produce an energy report, which provides information on how much energy it's using.
+Studying the report will help you to track results, so you can see what really improves efficiency and what doesn't.